 This recipe makes about 14 Air Fryer Buffalo Chicken Wings and 1 cup of blue cheese dressing.

-How do you make Air Fryer Buffalo Wings?
+How to make Air Fryer Keto Buffalo Chicken Wings:

-- Remove the wings from the refrigerator about 30 minutes before you want to cook them
+- Remove the wings from the refrigerator about 30 minutes before you cook them

 - Make the spice mixture that I share below and toss it on the wings